OUR KPIs

 Relevance

-Serica aims to offer shareholders a mix of growth and returns, and is committed to returning value to shareholders through a reliable and sustainable dividend, supplemented by share buy-backs.
+Serica aims to offer shareholder a mix of growth and returns, and is committed to returning value to shareholders through a reliable and sustainable dividend, supplemented by share buy-backs.
 The level of returns illustrates underlying performance and cash flow prospects.

-Performance in 2024
+Performance in 2025

 Lost time incident rate (per million hours)